doron1/unraid-sas-spindown/README.md

 ```
 ## Change Log:
 ```
+2024.11.25            Improve indication of a spun-down drive to accomodate some Seagate
+                      drives which produce different sense data.
+No change to functionality for these drives unfortunately - just the status monitoring

 2024.02.18            Fix sas-util to accomodate for controller/drivers designating
                       the drives' paths as "scsi" not "sas"